TheCodear/PSE-eonum-docrepo/PoC/PoC-Report.md

 ## Data flow

--> Take pdf
+1. Add new source to webcrawler?

+Source is can be safed in directory of choice

+2. Run Rake Task to

--> split pdf into single pages
+- split pdf into single pages

--> extract text and convert single page to base64
+- extract text and convert single page to base64

--> safe to db
+- safe to db

--> index text
+- index text